23rd March 2022

 Use of the multi-sectoral approach to ending gender-based violence and female genital mutilation in Africa

-Gender-based violence (GBV) often referred to as “violence against women” is considered as any harmful act that is perpetrated against a person’s will and that is based on socially ascribed (i.e. gender) differences between males and females.
-It can take many forms such as physical, sexual, emotional, or economic violence, child marriage, and female genital mutilation (FGM).
+Gender-based violence (GBV), often referred to as “violence against women”, is considered any harmful act that is perpetrated against a person’s will and that is based on socially ascribed (i.e. gender) differences between males and females.
+It can take many forms, such as physical, sexual, emotional, or economic violence, child marriage, and female genital mutilation (FGM).

-Equality Now, in partnership with UNFPA, seeks to strengthen the multi-sectoral approach (MSA) towards ensuring enforcement of global and regional accountability mechanisms on ending FGM, both at a national and regional level.
-This work is carried out, within the framework of the Spotlight Initiative Africa regional programme, and Phase III of the UNFPA-UNICEF Joint Programme on the Elimination of FGM.
+Equality Now, in partnership with UNFPA, aims to strengthen the multi-sectoral approach (MSA) towards ensuring the enforcement of global and regional accountability mechanisms for ending FGM, both at the national and regional levels.
+This work is carried out within the framework of the Spotlight Initiative Africa regional programme and Phase III of the UNFPA-UNICEF Joint Programme on the Elimination of FGM.

 Key recommendations

-This desk review of the use of the MSA to address GBV, including FGM, in different countries of Africa, was realized with the purpose to produce a report, analyzing the experiences of different African countries in using the MSA, that can serve as good practice and learning for efforts to address harmful practices, particularly FGM.
+This desk review of the use of the MSA to address GBV, including FGM, in various African countries was conducted to produce a report analysing the experiences of these countries in using the MSA, which can serve as good practice and learning for efforts to address harmful practices, particularly FGM.

 Explore more resources